Notify absence from teaching, coursework extensions and extenuating circumstances

 Coursework assessments have a scheduled due date and time, but you can complete them at any time up to that point.

-Unless you request an extension or defer your coursework, you need to submit the coursework by the due date, as late penalties will still apply.
+Unless you request an extension your coursework, you need to submit the coursework by the due date, as late penalties will still apply.
 If you find that you are having or have had trouble doing so, please contact your School Office directly to discuss.

 If you request an extension, we will update the due date for you.
 We need to keep track of when different students are expected to submit so that we manage the marking process to ensure you can progress or graduate at the appropriate time.